bennycode/trading-signals/README.md

 ## Performance

-You can run `yarn start:benchmark` to see the runtime performance of each technical indicator.
+You can run `yarn start:benchmark` to see the runtime performance of each technical indicator on your machine.
 This will give you an understanding of which indicators can be calculated faster than others.

 ## Disclaimer